 - when selecting a storage site, security is likely to be one of your principal concerns, so it is helpful that CaSSOA grades its accredited sites according to security standards and provisions;

-- in the absence of such shelter, you might be tempted to cover your caravan with a tarpaulin or polythene sheets to protect it from the elements;
+If your caravan is not stored under cover at your storage site, you might be tempted to cover your caravan with a tarpaulin or polythene sheets to protect it from the elements.

-- longstanding advice from the Caravan Club, however, is to avoid such covers, which may end up preventing your caravan from “breathing” and therefore encouraging the growth of mould from condensation – in addition, the restraining ropes and cords may also scratch or damage the windows and skin or your caravan;
+Longstanding advice from the Caravan Club, however, is to avoid such covers, which may end up preventing your caravan from “breathing” and therefore encouraging the growth of mould from condensation.

-- besides, your caravan is going to breathe more easily if as many of the air vents as possible are left open to freely-circulating air;
+In addition, the restraining ropes and cords may also scratch or damage the windows and skin or your caravan.
+Besides, your caravan is going to breathe more easily if as many of the air vents as possible are left open to freely-circulating air.

 Preparing the bodywork

-- at the same time, make sure that the tyres are sound are inflated to the correct pressure – and, preferably, turn the wheels every month or so to avoid their being left resting on the same tread of rubber throughout the winter;
+While working on the exterior of your caravan, make sure that the tyres are sound and inflated to the correct pressure – preferably, turn the wheels every month or so to avoid their being left resting on the same tread of rubber throughout the winter.

-- unless your caravan had been jacked up on axle supports, you might also want the added security of wheel clamps;
+Unless your caravan has been jacked up on axle supports, you might also want the added security of wheel clamps.

 Lubricate and protect

-- it might seem obvious, but it is no less important to stress that the gas cylinders must be disconnected – and the supply taps left open so that no gas is trapped within the pipes;
+- disconnection of the gas cylinders – but with the supply taps left open so that no gas is trapped within the pipes;

 - when reconnecting the service come spring, remember to check – or have professionally checked – the integrity, safety, and good working order of the gas appliances;

-- be sure to leave air vents open in order to allow air to circulate and help prevent condensation – and the mould it may cause;
+- be sure to leave air vents open so as to allow air to circulate and help prevent condensation – and the mould it may cause;

-- you might consider removing cushions and other light furnishings in order to prevent them from absorbing the moisture in the air;
+- you might consider removing cushions and other light furnishings to prevent them from absorbing the moisture in the air;

 - a further aid to dehumidifying the air is to create a “water-trap” in an open space in the caravan using a bowl of salt and rice or bags of silica gel;